NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Script Setup

-1. In Admin View of Web Apricot, browse to Settings -&gt; Site -&gt; Global JavaScript.
-More details on inserting JavaScript into WildApricot are available in [WildApricot Documentation](https://gethelp.wildapricot.com/en/articles/212-inserting-and-modifying-html-or-javascript#javascript).
+1. In WildApricot Admin, navigate to Settings -&gt; Site -&gt; Global JavaScript.
+More details on inserting JavaScript into WildApricot are available in the [WildApricot Documentation](https://gethelp.wildapricot.com/en/articles/212-inserting-and-modifying-html-or-javascript#javascript).
 2. Copy and paste the following lines to the Global JavaScript.

 NOTE: this code snippet assumes you have uploaded all files into the folder `/resources/Theme/WildApricotTextManager`